 An insulated waterproof coat: Invest in the best you can afford and you’ll hopefully be able to wear it for years.

 Hats, gloves and scarves that are actually warm: Wool or fleece, and soft enough so that you don’t want to pull them off.
-For gloves, you’re best with insulated ones.
+For gloves, you’re best with insulated ones with a waterproof layer.

 3. Write a list of things that are positive about winter